Swethamr402/awsadvent/stscreds.md

 You may also be familiar with STS if you've ever created or used a cross-account role.
 Many SaaS vendors use [cross-account roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in order to manage customer accounts without needing to store long-lived IAM access keys.

 ### Federated Login
-Many organizations also use cross-account roles internally to manage access across several accounts.
-That is, they have a central, "management" account that the user will log into before assuming a role in one of many other accounts they may have for their development or production environments.

-Providing each person with an IAM user, a set of access keys, and a list of roles they can assume works great for some organizations.
+Providing each person with an IAM user and a set of access keys works great for some organizations.
 But other organizations may be managing hundreds of users and several AWS accounts.
-Organizations with such a footprint generally also already have centrilized user management with Active Directory, Google GSuite, or some other directory service.
-At that point, continuing to manage users and access control from that same centralized point becomes very attractive.
+Organizations with such a footprint generally also already have centralized user management with Active Directory, Google GSuite, or some other directory service.
+At that point, managing AWS users and access control from that same centralized point becomes very attractive.
 Otherwise, role trusts can become a rat's nest - not to mention a security nightmare waiting to happen - and users may find the process of constantly exchanging credentials and switching between accounts confusing and frustrating.

 Luckily, AWS offers [several strategies for federated login](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers.html) through SAML or OpenID Connect identity providers like [Microsoft ADFS](https://aws.amazon.com/blogs/security/enabling-federation-to-aws-using-windows-active-directory-adfs-and-saml-2-0/) and [Google GSuite](https://aws.amazon.com/blogs/security/how-to-set-up-federated-single-sign-on-to-aws-using-google-apps/).
 There is a more-complete list of SAML providers [in the AWS docs](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_saml_3rd-party.html).